 Concentrate your efforts on plants in containers and fruiting plants that need the water to swell and mature their fruits, such as beans, courgettes and strawberries.

 It is better to water once or twice a week really thoroughly than superficially daily.
-Really soak the area around your plant roots.
+It’s important to really soak the area around your plant roots.
 When you’ve watered have look to see what difference it has made, that will help you to understand the importance of watering thoroughly, simply dig down gently into the soil to see how far the water has soaked in.
 You might be surprised how shallow the wet layer is.
-Continually wetting the surface of the soil encourages surface roots which are much more prone to damage from scorching sun and winter frost.
+Continually wetting just the surface of the soil encourages surface roots which are much more prone to damage from scorching sun and winter frost.

 Prepare your plants for drought